 We reviewed weather from nearby weather stations.
-Our review of precipitation data is presented in Figure 2.
+Our review of daily precipitation data (i.e., total precipitation per day) is presented in Figure 2.
 Note that since 1990, the four highest daily precipitation events have occurred since 2017 with daily precipitation between approximately 69 mm to 81 mm and these corresponded to rockfall and debris flow events at various locations on Hwy 40:36 as shown on Figure 2.
 The intensity of daily rainfall events and the frequency of intense rainfall events also appears to have increased.

-Our monthly average air temperature data review is presented in Figure 3.
-The air temperature data appears to indicate that since 1999 the extreme temperatures appear to have increased (i.e., colder in winter, warmer in summer) but the locations of the available weather stations are on high ground compared to near valley bottom for the subject sites which could result in the available data not being representative of site conditions.
-AT reports that in recent years (2019 for instance) there have been warmer winters with very little snow compared to previous years.
-AT has observed water running down slope later in the year than usual, as late as the end of November.
-AT has observed freezing and thawing conditions in the winter months that historically was not previously experienced in this area of the province.
+Our daily average air temperature data review is presented in Figure 3.
+The daily average air temperature data appears to indicate that since 1999 the extreme temperatures appear to have increased (i.e., colder in winter, warmer in summer) but the locations of the available weather stations are on high ground compared to near valley bottom for the subject sites which could result in the available data not being representative of site conditions.
+AT reports that, anecdotally, in recent years (2019 for instance) there have been warmer winters with very little snow compared to previous years.
+Furthermore, and anecdotally, AT has observed water running down slope later in the year than usual, as late as the end of November and freezing and thawing conditions in the winter months that historically was not previously experienced in this area of the province.